overwolf/overwolf.github.io/docs/api/overwolf-utils.md

 sidebar_label: overwolf.utils
 ---

-Use the overwolf.utils API to get the user’s system information, send keystrokes to the game, open URL in default browser and more.
+Use this API to get the user’s system information, send keystrokes to the game, open URL in default browser and more.

 Common use cases: